FrancisIdakwo/Section-A-Question-2/README.md

 ## Model Deployment
 The best model can be deployed using **Flask** or **Streamlit**:
 - Flask app: `covid19_flask_app.py`
-- Streamlit app: `covid19_streamlit_app.py`

 ## Results
 - Identified the best-performing model based on **F1 Score**.
 - Logistic Regression **ANOVA-like** analysis was conducted.

-## Web Application
-A **Streamlit** web application was developed to allow users to predict COVID-19 cases based on symptoms.
-The application:
-- Lets users input symptoms via a user-friendly interface.
-- Uses a trained **Random Forest model** to predict whether the case is **Positive** or **Negative**.
-- Displays the prediction result in real-time.

-You can access the web application here: [COVID-19 Prediction App](https://covid19test.streamlit.app/).

 ## Contributing
 Contributions are welcome!
 Please follow these steps: